civicrm/civicrm-user-guide/docs/organising-your-data/groups-and-tags.md

 CiviCRM assigns a unique numeric ID to each group.
 These group IDs can be used for a variety of operations.
 For example, the group ID can be used to define a URL for group sign-ups.
-You can find a group's ID by checking the ID column in the tabled list of groups at **Navigation Menu > Contacts > Manage Groups**.

 ## Tags